Posted on: Aug 7, 2018, | By Candy, WayKen Marketing Manager

 Designing the light guide narrows down to creating the tube trajectory and choosing its outer and inner diameters.
 Most light guide designs are created with the purpose of highlighting the lamp contours.
-That can be done by forming the tube into the required form and placing LED diodes either at one end of the pipe at an angle of 30-45 degrees or by placing a lot of smaller diodes underneath the whole length the pipe
+That can be done by forming the tube into the required form and placing LED diodes either at one end of the pipe at an angle of 30-45 degrees or by placing a lot of smaller diodes underneath the whole length of the pipe

-There are some requirements to light tubes as they have to transmit light with at least 50% efficiency.
+There are some requirements for light tubes as they have to transmit light with at least 50% efficiency.
 In order to do that. the light guide has to be a completely clear part with no bubbles or irregularities in its structure to prevent light distortions.
 In order to reflect and transmit enough light, the pipe surface must be extremely smooth.
 Pipe surface finishes are often as much as Ra 0,32 microns!

 PMMA is a great material for casting and injection molding.
 However, if injection molding is perfect for mass production, its tooling is too expensive for smaller batches.
 That is why urethane casting is the most widespread PMMA prototyping method.
 The press-form is cheaper as it is made of silicone instead of steel for injection molding.
 One unit is enough to cast 12-20 parts.